In This Article

 Alcohol combined with other medicines can be extremely harmful to your liver.
 Never consume alcohol and medications at the same time without first consulting qualified medical professionals.

 Certain medications, such as acetaminophen (Tylenol), may cause severe liver damage when combined with alcohol.
-Antibiotics, pain relievers, antidepressants, blood thinners, sedatives, and muscle relaxants are also among the drugs that should not be used with alcohol.
+Antibiotics, pain relievers, antidepressants, blood thinners, sedatives, and muscle relaxants also shouldn't be mixed with alcohol.

 What are the Signs of Liver Damage From Alcohol?

-Unfortunately, an alcohol-related liver disease usually has no symptoms until it has progressed to the point where your liver cannot function properly.
+Unfortunately, an alcohol-related liver disease usually has minimal to no symptoms until it progresses to the point where your liver can't function properly.

 Below are early signs of liver damage: